charliezye/charlie-vault/Coding Interview Notes/Review Topics/Essential Concepts/Dynamic Programming.md

 	1. If not there, return base case or recursively call fib(n-1) + fib(n-2)
 	2. Else return from lookup table

+Tabulation
+1. Init lookup table to size n+1
+2. Set base cases at 0 and 1 index of lookup
+3. Iteratively build up using table[n] = table[n-1] + table[n-2]
+4. Return value at n

 ##### HOW TO PICK
 1. Do all subproblems need to be solved?